Getting tested for cancer-causing genetic mutations

 Jolie said she carries the BRCA1 gene, a genetic mutation that significantly increases a woman's risk of developing breast and ovarian cancer.
 Her own mother died of ovarian cancer at the age of 56, and Jolie's doctors estimated that she had an 87 percent risk of developing breast cancer and a 50 percent risk of developing ovarian cancer during her lifetime.
 Rather than take her chances, Jolie took action.

 "It is not easy to make these decisions,"she wrote in her second essay.
 "But it is possible to take control and tackle head-on any health issue.
 You can seek advice, learn about the options and make choices that are right for you.
 Knowledge is power."

 To help people with a strong family history determine their risk for developing cancer, the Rush Inherited Susceptibility to Cancer (RISC) Clinic and the Sandra Rosenberg Registry for Hereditary and Familial Colon Cancer offer genetic testing and counseling for certain inherited cancers.

 "Getting genetic testing for cancer allows people the ability to be proactive and address a problem before it develops, rather than be reactive when they develop cancer," says Marc Brand, MD, a colorectal surgeon at Rush.
 "If you can detect cancer earlier, you can do more to control or beat it."

-The most common cancers with a genetic component include breast, ovarian, endometrial and colon cancers.
-At the high end of risk, about 25 percent of patients with colorectal cancer have a family history of the disease.
+Colorectal cancer: At the high end of risk, about 25 percent of patients with colorectal cancer have a family history of the disease.

 According to the National Cancer Institute, current estimates are that gene mutations that are inherited account for about five to six percent of colon cancer cases.
 Inherited colorectal cancer includes familial adenomatous polyposis (FAP) and hereditary nonpolyposis colon cancer (HNPCC).